-“If it is possible, as far as it depends on you, live at peace with everyone.”
-Romans 12:18 (NIV)
+The Apostle Paul advises, “If it is possible, as far as it depends on you, live at peace with everyone” Romans 12:18 (NIV).

+Sometimes conflict can’t be avoided and sometimes it can’t be easily resolved.
 In this verse, Paul says “If it is possible” because it is not always possible to be in harmony with all people.
 For instance, light cannot be in harmony with darkness.
 A victim cannot be in harmony with their attacker.
-A person is going to find it difficult to be in harmony with someone who is completely opposed to them.
+If harmony is not possible, the next best thing may be to remove yourself or limit yourself from association with the conflict.

 I think the point of the verse is that we ought to maintain harmony with others if we have some common ground and we are working toward the same purpose.
 The best way I know how to illustrate this is to consider a workplace environment.
 We may not agree with everything a co-worker stands for, but we can find harmony in cooperating toward the employment task we’ve been assigned.